ARION

 “Thank you, Arion.”

 A month later, a crowd was gathered outside the steps of the Central Authority building.
-The two-story structure was largely finished with only some of the interior work still to be completed on the upper level, but the lower level was now usable.
+The two-story structure was largely finished with only some of the interior work still to be completed on the upper floor, but the lower level was now usable.
 A knee-high rock wall with entrances at the corners framed a public park surrounding the building and Bermuda grass seed had been sowed to fill in the lawn.
 The wall had been made using stone from a quarry that had been started at the south rim of the crater.

 The mayor stood at the top of the steps to give a short speech and then used a regular pair of scissors to cut a length of red twine that had been stretched between two columns flanking the front door.
 Once the symbolic ribbon-cutting ceremony had concluded, the crowd dispersed of everyone but a few who were tasked to start moving in items from some of the tents.

-Although she was deputy mayor, Kate had watched the proceedings as one of the crowd, but afterward the lioness mounted the steps toward Ken, who was chatting casually with Dr. Manhigh.
+Although she was deputy mayor, Kate had watched the proceedings as one in the crowd, but afterward the lioness mounted the steps toward Ken, who was chatting casually with Dr. Manhigh.
 The cougar looked over at her, but continued his conversation with the botanist.

 Without saying a word, Kate handed him a tablet, which he took automatically.
 It was a moment or two before he actually looked at it, and when he did, his words faltered.
 He glanced over at Kate, then to Manhigh, and then back to the tablet.

 “Excuse me, Doctor,” he said to the Samoyed.
-He and Kate went inside the building together and walked along a wide entrance hall.
+He followed Kate inside the building and walked along a wide entrance hall.
 They passed a pair of open doors that led into a large cafeteria, where Rocky, Victoria and other workers were setting up tables and chairs taken from the galley tent.
 The mayor led her to a wooden door with an inset frosted glassteel pane, one of the many items imported from the Earth for this purpose.

 Inside the room was a nondescript wooden desk with a blank wall behind it, three chairs and very little else.
 Ken took the seat behind the desk and Kate sat down in one of the others, sliding her tail in through a slot in the modified chair back.
 With the door to his office closed behind them, the cougar took another look at the tablet.